 But if the requirements are vague or the project calls for ongoing offshore support on a long-term basis, then the offshore development center can develop your project from the ground up.

-Also, a dedicated offshore development center delivers services from another part of the world, while outsourcing renders the same service, but the geographical location is not the driving factor.
+Also, an offshore software development center delivers services from another part of the world, while outsourcing renders the same service, but the geographical location is not the driving factor.

 However, there are some other critical differences that can become decisive factors when choosing between these hiring approaches.